JatinRanaV1/JatinRanaV1/README.md

 CSE 3rd Year 💻 at [Thapar Institute of Engineering and Technology](https://thapar.edu)

 - 🔭 I’m currently working on Machine Learning, Deep Learning and Computer Vision
-- 🌱 I’m currently learning basics of Data Science and Sentiment Analysis
+- 🌱 I’m currently learning basics of Data Science and R Programming
 - 🤝 I’m looking to collaborate on Data Science and Machine Learning projects
 - 👯 I’m also interested in Animation using Blender tool